chauff/cse1500-web-transcripts/_practicals/assignment-rubric.md

 - Show off a `HEAD` and `GET` request via telnet.
 What is the difference between the two?
 - Execute the `PUT` request.
 - What is the difference between authentication using telnet vs. a browser?
-- What does the site's Cache-Control directive mean?
 - Show off the board game design.
 - Show off the four board game examples and discuss a positive and negative feature.
 - Show off the HTML.
 How did you decide to use 'those tags' for your board game?